Team217/FRC-217-Libraries/README.md

 - `rev.CANSparkMax`
   - adds extra functions to the REV SparkMax motor controller
 - `wpi.AnalogGyro`
-  - adds extra functions to the Analog Gyro
+  - adds extra functions to the analog gyro

 [This Desmos link](https://www.desmos.com/calculator/qqevqwzzzu) lets you mess with geometric profiler inputs and visualize the resulting profile.
 You can change a, s, v<sub>max</sub>, v<sub>0</sub>, and v<sub>f</sub> at the top to change the max acceleration, target distance, maximum velocity, initial velocity, and final velocity, respectively, and see the newly generated trajectory.